Beit Shearim National Park – Full Visitors Guide

 Some of the entrances to the caves are pretty small, and getting inside is not a simple task.

 Moreover, there is no light inside.
-Thus bring a good flashlight.
+Thus, bring a good flashlight.
 The one on your phone is not enough.
-I learned it the hard way as my flashlight was not strong enough, and I could not photograph in some places, like in Cave of the Warrior and his Menorah.
+I learned it the hard way as my flashlight was not strong enough, and I could not photograph in places like the Cave of the Warrior and his Menorah.
 There is a beautiful carving of a warrior with a Menorah on his head.
-But I could photograph only what my phone was capable to light.
+But I could photograph only what my phone was capable of lighting.
 Which was this Menorah:

 Hell’s Cave